LieBtrau/digital-walkie-talkie/SoftwareModem/SoftwareModem.md

 2. [Aicodix modem - Rattlegram - Ribbit](#Aicodix-modem---Rattlegram---Ribbit) : fast and versatile, but not suitable for audio streaming
 3. [M17](#M17) : fast and suitable for audio streaming, but not suitable for PMR446 radios
 4. [FDMDV](#FDMDV) : suitable for PMR446 radios, but can only be used with Codec2 audio data.
 Audio output is not very intelligible.
+5. [FreeDV 2400B](#FreeDV-2400B) : suitable for PMR446 radios, but can only be used with Codec2 audio data.
+Audio output is not very intelligible.

 # Bell 202 1200bps
 `minimodem` - general-purpose software audio FSK modem is used to this purpose.
 It's available from the Ubuntu package manager.